fabcoins-dot-info/fabcoins.info/docs/adding-events-release-notes-and-alerts.md

 {% endcomment %}

 However, there has been a problem with a planned upgrade.
-For bitcoins received later than the time above, confirmation scores are significantly less reliable then they usually are for users of certain software:
+For fabcoins received later than the time above, confirmation scores are significantly less reliable then they usually are for users of certain software: